PubInv/freespireco/proposal.md

 to hire a consistent full or part-time executive director or administrator for
  $80,000 a year, adjust upward to $120,000 for taxes and benefits.

-At present, the President of Public Invention (Rob) is doing all of the accounting.
+At present, the President of Public Invention (Robert L. Read) is doing all of the accounting.
 Since we support many teams and have to approve and classify every expense, and teams tend to buy many small electromechanical parts, this is a significant labor burden that could be off-loaded onto